AckerlyXu/heima/articles/hdinsight/hdinsight-administer-use-portal-linux.md

 ms.author: v-dazen

 ---
-# Manage Hadoop clusters in HDInsight by using the Azure portal preview
+# Manage Hadoop clusters in HDInsight by using the Azure Portal
 [!INCLUDE [selector](../../includes/hdinsight-portal-management-selector.md)]

-Using the [Azure portal preview][azure-portal], you can manage Hadoop clusters in Azure HDInsight.
+Using the [Azure Portal][azure-portal], you can manage Hadoop clusters in Azure HDInsight.
 Use the tab selector for information on managing Hadoop clusters in HDInsight using other tools.

 **Prerequisites**